marushkevych/grunt-cmiscopy/README.md

 password to be used when authenticating with CMS

 ### Usage Examples
-`grunt cmiscopy` takes to optional command line parametes: `path`, `upload`:
+`grunt cmiscopy` takes two optional command line parametes: `grunt cmiscopy:path:action` where
-`grunt cmiscopy:path:upload`
-where
 - `path` is path to file or folder in CMS relative to `options.cmisRoot`
-- `upload` is an action flag (default is 'download')
+- `action` is an action flag.
+Currently only 'upload' action flag is supported. (default is 'download').

-If no parameters provided it will copy all content of root folder to local project:
+If no parameters provided it will download all content of root folder to local project:
 `grunt cmiscopy`

 `grunt cmiscopy:path`           - will download file or entire folder from CMS to local project